navidsafaeian/Map-My-World-Robot-Project-using-RTABMAP-GraphSLAM-Technique-with-ROS/README.md

 ## Map My World Robot Project (Robotic SLAM with RTAB-Map GraphSLAM Technique):
-### The Robotic SLAM project was conducted using RTAB-Map's ROS package with a custom mobile robot in two different Gazebo Environments.
+### The Robotic SLAM project was conducted using RTAB-Map's ROS package with a custom mobile robot in two world scenes built in Gazebo.

 There are different launch setups for each scene: